Raed Fares

-Raed Fares (رائد فارس; born December 6, 1982 in Gaza, Palestine) is a Palestinian professional football (soccer) player currently playing for Jerusalem side Hilal Al-Quds of the West Bank Premier League.
-He plays primarily as a right back, although has filled the void on the left flank with the national team in the absence of Roberto Bishara.
+Raed Fares (رائد فارس; born December 6, 1982, in Gaza, Palestine) is a Palestinian professional football (soccer) player currently playing for Jerusalem side Hilal Al-Quds of the West Bank Premier League.
+He plays primarily as a right back.

 Fares received his first national team cap against Iran in an October 2011 friendly.
 He has since gone on to represent Palestine at the 2011 Pan Arab Games, 2012 AFC Challenge Cup and 2015 AFC Asian Cup.